How to backup OpenShift persistent volumes using vProtect

 We have restored our data successfully.
 Now, what happens under the hood when we backup and restore our persistent volumes?

 Before the backup starts, we optionally can pause the pods to maintain data consistency – this way we assure that nothing is modified during the backup.
 For Ceph RBD volumes vProtect creates snaphots and is able to do incremental backups.
 As a second step, vProtect creates a side pod, mounts the persistent volumes to it, then proceeds with copying the data, which is later moved to a backup destination of your choice.

 During the restore process, vProtect just recreates your application from metadata files we backed up – then the data is copied back in. vProtect will require a precreated (or provisioned dynamically) available volume to do that.

 Also, if you wish to rename your restored application, you can provide the name in the restored window (shown one screenshot above).

-In summary, vProtect 3.7 update 2 brings you a flexible solution to protect your OpenShift data.
+In summary, since vProtect 3.7 update 2, Storware has brought you a flexible solution to protect your OpenShift data.
 Your backups can be stored in multiple backup destinations and restored on any OpenShift setup – with assured data consistency and in a simple and fast way to do it